-Figure 28: Freight flows (in tons) for 2012
+Figure 7.3: SACU freight flows for 2012 (tons)

-Source: GAIN Freight Model (2013)
+Source: GAIN 2013.

-Intra-regional trade costs, driven by distance and time, vary substantially across SACU states.
-Given the importance of time and trade costs in value-chain oriented trade, this may have implications on the degree to which producers in these countries will be able to participate in regional value chains, on the types of value chains they may participate in, and on the nature of activities they are likely to participate in.
-Costs are substantially higher for producers in Namibia and Botswana (Figure 29) meaning that companies based here would likely need to participate in much higher value-added segments of regional value chains than would companies based in Lesotho or Swaziland.
+Intraregional trade costs, driven by distance and time, vary substantially across SACU states.
+Given the importance of time and trade costs in value chain-oriented trade, variations in time and cost may affect the degree to which SACU producers can participate in RVCs, the types of value chains producers may participate in, and the nature of activities they are likely to participate in.
+Costs are substantially higher for producers in Namibia and Botswana (figure 7.4), meaning that to participate in RVCs, companies based in those countries would likely need to participate in much higher value-added segments of RVCs than would companies based in Lesotho or Swaziland.

-These transport costs are also impacted by imbalanced freight flows in the region.
-South Africa is involved in 99 percent of all goods movement by volume in the region (by volume).
-This has significant implications on vehicle utilization and the efficiency of transport cost management, contributing to high transport costs in the BLNS countries, and having a particularly big impact on overall cost competitiveness in value chain oriented trade
+These transport costs are also affected by unbalanced freight flows in the region.
+South Africa is involved in 99 percent of all goods movement by volume in the region.
+This has significant implications for vehicle utilization and the efficiency of transport cost management.
+Unbalanced freight flows contribute to high transport costs in the BLNS countries, and have a particularly big impact on overall cost competitiveness in value chain-oriented trade

-Figure 29: Logistics costs for trade between the BLNS countries and South Africa (US\$ per ton)
+Figure 7.4: Logistics costs for trade between the BLNS countries and South Africa, 2013 (US\$ per ton)

-Source: GAIN RFDM Freight Model (2013)
+Source: GAIN 2013.